Android-JCPP-Servo/CODECADEMY_FIXED/Mocha_Rooster/README.md

 + You have mocha installed
 + You have assert installed

-Run `npm test` in your terminal to perform each test
+Run `npm test` in your terminal to perform the tests

 ## Frameworks and Modules Required